Correia-jpv/fucking-awesome-angular/README.md

 * [@angular/google-maps](https://github.com/angular/components/blob/main/src/google-maps/README.md) - This component provides a Google Maps Angular component that implements the Google Maps JavaScript API.
 * [ng-azure-maps](https://github.com/arnaudleclerc/ng-azure-maps) - An Angular library, mostly an HTML-driven wrapper of the azure-maps-controls package, allowing you to easily integrate its functionalities into an Angular application.
 * [HERE maps API for JavaScript](https://www.here.com/docs/bundle/maps-api-for-javascript-developer-guide/page/topics/angular-practices.html) - You can integrate [HERE](https://www.here.com/) Maps with Angular to display interactive maps, geocode addresses, calculate routes, and more, all within the context of your Angular application.
+* [ngx-gaia-gis](https://github.com/Olympus-Analytics/ngx-gaia-gis) - An Angular service that simplifies map creation and interaction using the powerful [OpenLayers](https://openlayers.org/) library.

 #### Markdown